unoplatform/uno/doc/articles/getting-started/wizard/application.md

 dotnet new unoapp -id com.mycompany.myapp
 ```

-### Publisher
+#### Publisher

-This sets the Publisher name in the Win App SDK settings.
+This option sets the Publisher name in the Win App SDK settings.

 ```dotnetcli
 dotnet new unoapp -pub 'O=My Company, C=US'